sdamrich/vis_utils/README.md

 Optionally: Install [openTSNE](https://github.com/sdamrich/openTSNE) from source if you want to use the t-SNE wrapper.

-Finish the installation of vis_utils.
+Finish the installation of vis_utils:
 ```
 conda activate vis_utils
 python setup.py install